-If you have an upcoming release or have just released new music, you want to make the most out of it.
+If you have an upcoming release in 2020 or have just released new music, you want to make the most out of it.
 Making music is like showing your most precious possession to the world.
 It’s really about expressing yourself.
 Submit your music to indie music blogs and use the following tips and list of music review sites in this article.

 A great way to get your music heard is to get a review on music blogs.
 Sure, a positive review on a blog like Pitchfork will boost your career, but there are many other smaller blogs out there that are worth checking out.
 In this blog post, we have gathered valuable tips on how to promote your music for free on blogs, dos and don’ts of music promo, a 130 + list of indie music blogs and review sites and a few paid services (not in our music blog directory) worth checking out if you don’t want to do all the hard work yourself.
 Getting featured on one or more of these indie music blogs will surely open new doors, get you new fans and can be the starting point of a musician’s career.
 If you’re an independent artist you’ll most likely do all the hard work yourself but how do you do that?
 Find out in this blog post.